by Heidi Boudro

 Sugar withdrawal is marked by sugar cravings.
-Sometimes these cravings are the only aspect of withdrawal that we're consciously aware of.
-At other times, the headaches and distress of sugar withdrawal are about as subtle as a flying mallet.
+Sometimes cravings are the only aspect of withdrawal that we're consciously aware of.
+At other times, the headaches and distress are about as subtle as a flying mallet.

-Symptoms can include: nervousness, depression, exhaustion, near-stupor, headaches, and, of course, intense cravings.
-If you feel some combination of these with the desire for sugar: you are in sugar withdrawal.
+If you feel some combination of the following symptoms along with the desire for sugar: you are in sugar withdrawal.

 "I just feel like I need something now," I might think.
 "I'd really like a candy bar...I can't stop thinking about it...I'm so tired, I know it would wake me up...I'm just about out of steam...I've got to have that candy bar..."